 This statement is very important because looking to the human genome for solutions to most chronic illnesses, including the diagnosis, prevention, and treatment of cancer, is overemphasized in today’s world.
 Cancer continues to be a worldwide killer, despite the enormous amount of research and rapid developments seen during the past decade.
 With all the billions spent there have been no appreciable differences in death rates for cancer that have been observed in the United States.

 Even after an additional quarter century of extensive research, researchers are still trying to determine whether cancer is preventable.
-They keep asking, “If it is preventable, why are we losing the war on cancer?”
+They keep asking,

 We are about to be bombarded with PINK in everything we see in an effort to raise “awareness” about cancer.
 It is time to stop focusing on the problem and start focusing on the solution!